 The installation of remedial plant protection measures will be addressed on a case-by-case basis during the maintenance phase of the Project.

-Monitoring (excluding Special-status Plant Species and Cacti)
+Monitoring (excluding Special-status Plant Species, Cacti and Yucca)

 SCE will perform periodic monitoring to assess site stabilization and restoration progress.
 Assessments during monitoring may include seed germination observations, evaluation of restoration progress such as planting survival and volunteer recruitment of native species, estimates of percent native and weed cover by species, and documenting and correction of any erosion problems.
 SCE may also evaluate other performance indicators including the presence of non-native plant species, the presence of significant disease or pest problems, and the need for remedial measures.